 The Superintendent or designee shall provide the employee a written response within ten days following the conference.
-The written response shall set forth the basis of the decision.
 In reaching a decision, the Superintendent or designee may consider the Level One record, information provided at the Level Two conference, and any other relevant documents or information the Superintendent or designee believes will help resolve the complaint.